-To start recording, click [10] in the figure above; optionally press the [Enter] key.
-To stop recording, click [10] or press [Enter] again.
-To exit the Recording panel, click [11].
+To start recording, click [11] in the figure above; optionally press the [Enter] key.
+To stop recording, click [11] or press [Enter] again.
+To exit the Recording panel, click [12].

-If you want to hear your recording in real-time, set the speaker icon at [1] to ON.
+When you want to use effects, you must load them on a track and select the corresponding track number at [5].
+If you want to hear your recording in realtime, set the speaker icon at [1] to ON.

 When we exit the Recording Panel, our session gets saved as a sample and the wave shape is displayed in the Sample Editor.
-To listen to the result, hit Enter on your computer keyboard or click the play button near the lower right.
+To listen the result, hit Z on your computer keyboard or click the play button near the lower right .